eclipse-vertx/vert.x/wsver-0002/core_manual_js.md

 Default is non-chunked.
 When in chunked mode, each call to `response.write(...)` will result in a new HTTP chunk being written out.

 When in chunked mode you can also write HTTP response trailers to the response.
 These are actually written in the final chunk of the response.

-To write an individual trailer use the `putTrailer` method:
+As with headers, you can write trailers to the response by simply adding them to the trailers hash on the response object:

+    request.response.trailers()['Some-Trailer'] = 'quux';

+Individual HTTP response headers can also be written using the `putTrailer` function.
+This allows a more fluent API since they can be chained.
+For example:

-    request.response.putTrailer('Some-Trailer', 'some value');
+    request.response.putTrailer('Some-Trailer', 'foo').putTrailer('Other-Trailer', 'bar');

-If you wish to add several trailers in one operation, just call `putTrailers` with a hash of the trailers:

-    request.response.putTrailers({ 'Some-Trailer' : 'some value', 'Some-Other-Trailer': 'wibble'});
+You can also put multiple trailers in one go:

+    request.response.putAllTrailers({'Some-Trailer': 'foo', 'Other-Trailer': 'bar'});

 ### Serving files directly disk